Linear Lower Bounds and Conditioning of Differentiable Games: Background

-\textbf{$p$-SCLI} \cite{arjevani2016lower} introduce the $p$-SCLI framework to provide bounds for a large class of methods used for optimising $\mu$-strongly convex objectives with $L$-Lipschitz gradients.
+\textbf{$p$-SCLI} \citet{arjevani2016lower} introduce the $p$-SCLI framework to provide bounds for a large class of methods used for optimising $\mu$-strongly convex objectives with $L$-Lipschitz gradients.
 Roughly speaking, an algorithm is $p$-SCLI if its update rule on quadratics $f(\bx) = \bx^\top \mat{A} \bx + \bx^\top \bb$ with $\mat{A}$ symmetric is a linear combination of the $p$ previous iterates and $\bb$, where the coefficients are matrices that depend on $\mat{A}$ and are assumed to be simultaneously triangularisable.
 The spectral properties of the update rule are used to derive lower bounds on the rate of convergence of $p$-SCLI algorithms.
 The lower bound on the rate of convergence of $p$-SCLI methods is given by $\rho = 1 - \frac{2}{\sqrt[p]{\kappa}+1}$ for $\kappa = L/\mu$.
-This allows us to recover lower bounds for gradient descent ($p = 1$) or \cite{nesterov1983method}'s accelerated gradient descent ($p = 2$) that match the upper bounds.
-A key advantage is that these bounds are more refined (for example, both GD and Nesterov's accelerated gradient descent are black box first-order methods, but this bound is tighter for $p=1$), and do not rely on an infinite-dimensional example, but rather on the spectral properties of the methods.
+This allows us to recover lower bounds for gradient descent ($p = 1$) or \citet{nesterov1983method}'s accelerated gradient descent ($p = 2$) that match the upper bounds.
+A key advantage is that these bounds are more refined than Nesterov's by introducing the dependence on $p$ (for example, both GD and Nesterov's accelerated gradient descent are black box first-order methods, but this bound is tighter for $p=1$ methods such as GD), and do not rely on an infinite-dimensional example, but rather on the spectral properties of the methods.
+Such bounds highlight how lower bounds can suggest potential acceleration: in the example previously given, the addition of momentum to gradient descent turns the method from $p=1$ to $p=2$, thereby decreasing the lower bound and allowing for potentially faster convergence.
 Finally, the $p$-SCLI framework also yields upper bounds, and the authors also show a general method to accelerate algorithms on quadratics with the hope that the acceleration is relevant to more general classes of objectives, albeit at a cost too prohibitive to be practical.

+Interestingly, both techniques produce a tight lower bound from a quadratic objective, indicating that quadratics are asymptotically as hard as any other strongly convex, smooth problem in single-objective optimisation.
+This motivates the use of quadratic games to derive the lower bounds presented in this paper as we generalise those methods to the multi-objective setting.
 When there are several players, however, the Jacobian is no longer symmetric, and its spectrum will generally be complex, and hence several of the arguments used in single-objective optimisation fail to apply directly.

-\section{Parametric lower bounds from Nesterov's domino argument}
+\section{Parametric Lower Bounds from Nesterov's Domino Argument}

 In this section, we will only discuss min-max problems.
 The class $\mathcal{F}$ of counterexamples considered is